 - 87% of Americans are worried AI is helping scammers.

-Worry is rising: More than half of Americans (51%) are more concerned about scams this year than last, while 44% say they feel “about the same.”
-Just 5% of Americans say their anxiety about cyber threats is decreasing.
+Worry is rising.
+More than half of Americans (51%) report they feel more concerned about scams this year than last, while another 44% say they feel “about the same.”

-Responses: | % of respondents |
+Responses | % of respondents |

 A lot more | 19% |